pcolby/dokit/README.md

 ## Requirements

 * Qt5 v5.4+[^minQt5] or Qt6 v6.2+[^minQt6]
-* a Qt-supported platform, such as Linux, MacOS or Windows
+* a Qt-supported platform, such as Linux, macOS or Windows
 * a [Pokit] device, such as a [Pokit Meter] or [Pokit Pro]
 * [CMake] (for building the QtPokit itself) 3.0+
     * some unit tests won't be built unless using CMake 3.12 or later.